camchardukian/aws-saa-notes/Tech_Fundamentals/Networking.md

 Fortunately, a protocol called DNSSEC strengthens authentication in DNS by using digital signatures based on public key cryptography.

 DNSSEC helps us to verify that a requested DNS record comes from its authoritative name server and that it wasn't altered en-route.

+### Recovery Point Objective (RPO) & Recovery Time Objective (RTO)

+Businesses will typically have a maximum RPO and RTO.
+We can use these values to make informed decisions on how to design solutions for them.

+RPO refers to the maximum amount of data (measured in time) an organization can tolerate losing in a disaster recovery situation.

+RTO refers to the maximum amount of time an organization can tolerate a system being down after a failure or disaster occurs.